merely-useful/py-rse/index.md

 > which we'll refer to as a remote or GitHub repository.

-The first steps are to create an account on GitHub, and then to create a new repository to synchronize with.
+The first steps are to create an account on GitHub, and then select the option there to create a new remote repository to synchronize with our local repository.
+Select the option on GitHub to create a new repository, then add the requested information for your Zipf's Law project.
 The remote repository doesn't have to have the same name as the local one, but we will probably get confused if they are different, so the repository we create on GitHub will also be called `zipf`.
+The other default options are likely appropriate for your remote repository.
+Because we are synchronizing with an existing repository, do not add a README, `.gitignore`, or license;
+we'll discuss these additions in other chapters.

 Next,
 we need to connect our desktop repository with the one on GitHub.